AiTechEye/mesetec/README.md

 # mesetec

 License: CC0
-Version: 3.11
+Depends: default, mesecons

 This mod adds some extra and usefull mesecons stuff.

-Player teleport / Player teleport target send a mesecon singnal to a "Player teleport" block, then to a "Player teleport target" to move players near the teleportblock to the target.
+Player teleport / Player teleport target send a mesecon singnal to a "Player teleport" block, then to a "Player teleport target" to move players/objects near the teleportblock to the target.

 Mese teleport / mese teleport target right click a "Mese teleport" and choose a position of a "Mese teleport target" then press save.